 “O Heavenly Father, of whom the whole family in heaven and earth is named, Be present at Laity Lodge, that all who enter there, being kindly cared for, may find it a haven of blessing and of peace.
 Sanctify the buildings for your glory, for everything in heaven and on earth is yours.
 Yours,…

-Over the course of the last month, Paul Soupiset (The H. E. Butt Family Foundation creative director) has made his way out to Laity Lodge twice weekly to hand-paint lettering onto various glass windows and doors as part of the overall wayfinding and signage package for the renovation.
-Paul designed the stencils using a wide-tracked,…
+Over the course of the last month, Paul Soupiset (H. E. Butt Foundation creative director) has made his way out to Laity Lodge twice weekly to hand-paint lettering onto various glass windows and doors as part of the overall wayfinding and signage package for the renovation.
+Paul designed the stencils using a wide-tracked, all-caps Gotham…

 After a summer evening’s storm, we arrived to find the Lodge aglow (someone had left the lights on).
 Of note this visit: the finished millwork in the Lodge rooms (wardrobes, desks, and beds), the dock being reworked while moored across the river–clearly visible from the new observation deck, and the pleasing effectiveness of rain chains.